 Capacity-reducing policies are costly.
 Policy capacity errors lay the groundwork for operational errors.
 In policing, errors can carry both monetary and human costs with tragic outcomes.
 As described above, bad police policies can destroy officer morale, misdirect resources, complicate procedures, create inefficiencies, and impede effectiveness.
 Bad police policies can cost lives.
 All of these undesired outcomes are among the potential consequences of policies that ignore the capacity principle.
 Each agency policy should help build the capacity of the agency overall and among its personnel to effectively perform the work of the agency.
 Doing so requires policies that maximize the ability of the agency to meet its crime prevention and public safety mission consistent with the demands of constitutional policing and consistent with informed community expectations.

-This sixth principle most directly underscores the need for the policy development process to have a trainable and attainable focus.
+This sixth pillar most directly underscores the need for the policy development process to have a trainable and attainable focus.
 Every law enforcement agency has an obligation to strive for the highest professional standards.
 Police executives have a primary duty to ensure the skill levels of the agency’s members are commensurate to the demands of their duties.
 As such, leadership must establish the protocols and training programs that help to build the capacity of the agency and foster policy compliance.

-Pulling the Six Policy Principles Together
+Pulling the Police Policy Principles Together

 The principles provided in the model should convey the following additional key point.
 Police policy is not a one (or even a 100) and done process.
 The policy development process is an unending one.
 Even long-established policies require monitoring for the need to revise and update.
 Unforeseen factors come to light identifying policy gaps.
 Legislation, court rulings, and technological advances often impact the procedures to be followed by agency personnel.
 New variations to old issues emerge.
 Staff come and go creating compliance issues.
 New personnel need to be notified of the agency’s policies and trained to ensure their capacity to perform their duties consistent with expectations.
 The most critical policies – particularly those with potentially life and death consequences – must be the subject of constant discussion and training within the organization.